Credit: @brittttttttt._ on Instagram

 Credit: @nykitecenter on Instagram

-16. Enjoy a local craft beer (Various Regions)
+21. Enjoy a Local Craft Beer (Various Regions)

 Craft brewing is a proud tradition with a long-standing history in New York State.
 Renowned for its creative blends of seasonal fruits and local ingredients, you'll find unique flavors around every corner.
-Visit Brewery Ommegang (pictured) in Central New York for Belgian-inspired specialty and seasonal ales, such “Everything Nice,” a strong blonde ale with notes of cinnamon, nutmeg, and other wintry spices.
+Visit Brewery Ommegang in Central New York for Belgian-inspired specialty and seasonal ales, such as “Everything Nice,” a strong blonde ale with notes of cinnamon, nutmeg, and other wintry spices.
 At The Lake Placid Pub & Brewery, you'll find its flagship microbrew coined the "Ubu Ale", adorably named after a regular customer's chocolate labrador.
+For a brew with a view, head to West Kill Brewing (pictured) where every beer is made using pure mountain well water.
 For more amazing brewery experiences in New York State, see our guide here.

-17. Go ice fishing on a lake (Various Regions)
+22. Go Ice Fishing on a Lake (Various Regions)

 Ice Fishing - Skaneateles Lake